 Display a map or scene with standard options such as a legend and bookmarks.

-Build a gallery of apps, maps, and layers, and provide an interactive experience to filter the content in the gallery.
-You can categorize group content into themes or topics and then expose them to users as a filtering option.
+Build a gallery of maps, scenes, apps, and layers, and provide an interactive experience to filter the content in the gallery.
+You can categorize group content into themes or topics and expose them to users as filtering options.

 Display a list of locations in a map or scene ranked by values for a specified field.
 Provide a summary for the ranked locations and information about the feature order.
 Users can pin feature information to compare and contrast with other features in the ranked list.